tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 certificate selection, with the extensions provided in the authenticator request taking precedence over the extensions provided in the connection handshake.

-An extension MUST only be present in a Certificate message if the extension is present in the authenticator request if present.
-If the authenticator request is not present, the extension MUST have been present in the ClientHello presented in the initial handshake.
+If an authenticator request was provided, the Certificate message MUST contain only extensions present in the authenticator request.
+Otherwise, the Certificate message MUST contain only extensions present in the ClientHello.

 The authenticator message is the concatenation of messages:
 Certificate || CertificateVerify || Finished